glasgowm148/chowdown/readme.md

 ~~I use the `Makefile` in this website to build the site, and then move the generated site files to a webhost.
 You can do something similar, if you have one, or you could also host the site for free on [GitHub Pages](https://pages.github.com).~~

-I've since moved the site to be hosted via [GitHub Pages](https://pages.github.com).
+I've since moved the site to be hosted via [GitHub Pages](https://pages.github.com), using the modified Makefile in the project.
+Following the instructions here (https://stackoverflow.com/a/35798092), the Makefile pushes the changes onto the `gh-pages` branch to be served by GitHub.
 Change the CNAME file to your domain, set the DNS records as described in the GitHub Pages documentation, and then enjoy.

 Good luck!